VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Related Work

 \subsection{Embedding Benchmarks}

 Significant efforts have been made to develop benchmarks for evaluating retrieval systems.
 For text retrieval models, MS MARCO~\citep{msmarco} and Natural Questions~\citep{nq} are two of the most widely used benchmarks in general domains.
 To broaden the evaluation across more diverse domains, BEIR~\citep{beir} was introduced, incorporating 18 datasets from various fields.
-Building on this, MTEB~\citep{mteb} further expands BEIR's scope by adding more tasks, such as classification, clustering, and semantic textual similarity (STS), to assess the generalization capabilities of embedding models.
+Building on this, MTEB~\citep{mteb} further expands BEIR's scope by adding more tasks, such as classification, clustering, and semantic textual similarity (STS).

 For multimodal retrieval, several benchmarks have been introduced to evaluate model performance across different modalities.
-MBEIR~\citep{wei2023uniir} includes 8 tasks and 16 datasets, designed to test models' ability to retrieve information based on various forms of queries (text, image, or a combination) and instructions that span multiple modalities.
+MBEIR~\citep{wei2023uniir} includes 8 tasks and 16 datasets, designed to test models' ability to retrieve information based on various forms of queries and instructions.